Analysis | Biden vs. the base? The reality of Biden’s scaled-back ideas on minimum wage, student loans isn’t so simple.

 “My daughter went to Tulane University and then got a masters at Penn.
 She graduated $103,000 in debt,” Biden said Tuesday.
 “I don’t think anybody should have to pay for that, but I do think you should be able to work it off.”

 Schumer and Warren put out a statement reiterating their call for Biden to forgive $50,000 with a stroke of the pen.
-They argue that Biden could do it, given then-President Donald Trump unilaterally waived student loan debt interest during the coronavirus pandemic.
+They argue that Biden could do it, given President Donald Trump unilaterally waived student loan debt interest during the coronavirus pandemic.

 The White House later clarified that the Justice Department will review Biden’s authority to forgive student debts via executive action, but that he would eagerly sign a bill that included $10,000 in forgiveness.
 From there, the question is about what he would support when it comes to $50,000.